Actcheng/100-days-of-code/log.md

 **Today's Progress:** Working on challenges in Apis And Microservices Certification on #freeCodeCamp.
 20 challenges completed (1.5 hr)

 **Thoughts:** My first try on backends.
-Didn't know how to use Glitch, but turn out it is quite convenient
+Didn't know how to use Glitch, but turn out it is quite convenient.
+Backends are much more difficult than front end.

 **Link to work:**
 [Managing Packages with Npm](https://cookie-fountain.glitch.me/),